All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 Tuition and Fees Policy

 Tuition and fees are to be paid each semester prior to the posted fee payment deadline unless prior arrangements have been made with Student Accounts.
+You may be dropped from your classes if payment or prior arrangements are not made.
 Acceptable payment arrangements include financial aid and the deferred payment plan (explained below).
 The College accepts credit cards (Visa, MasterCard, and Discover) in addition to cash and checks.
 Payment must be in U.S. funds only.

 Deferred Payment Plan